saramclean17/UCI_Homework_McLean/Web-Scraping-Challenge/Mission_to_Mars/README.md

 Initial scraping of the following websites was completed using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter:

 NASA Mars News Site:
-The latest news title
+The latest news title.
-The latest news paragraph text
+The latest news paragraph text.

 JPL Featured Space Image:
-The image url for the current Featured Space image
+The image url for the current Featured Space image.
-The title of the current Featured Space image
+The title of the current Featured Space image.

 Mars Facts:
-The Mars facts table: Pandas was used to convert the data to a HTML table string
+The Mars facts table: Pandas was used to convert the data to a HTML table string.

 USGS Astrogeology:
-The full-resolution image url of each hemisphere
+The full-resolution image url of each hemisphere.
-The title of the hemisphere name
+The title of the hemisphere name.
-The above two were saved into a Python dictionary
+The above two were saved into a Python dictionary.

 Step 2: MongoDB and Flask Application
 MongoDB with Flask templating was used to create a new HTML page that displays all of the information that was scraped from the URLs above.
 The following tasks were completed: